inkVerb/VIP/301/Lesson-06.md

 **Opening thoughts** :

-This lesson covers logs, `exit` status, `exit` channel messages, and STDOUT vs STDERR
+This lesson covers logs, `exit` status, `exit` channel messages, and `STDOUT` vs `STDERR`

-STDOUT and STDERR are part of C language, working beneath Linux, not in actual Shell scripts
+`STDOUT` and `STDERR` are part of C language, working beneath Linux, not in actual Shell scripts

-Your Shell script cannot create actual STDOUT or STDERR, which only comes from within the actual Linux commands themselves, but a Shell script can produce messages that behave much the same as STDOUT and STDERR; your goal as a good programmer is to keep these in agreement
+Your Shell script cannot create actual `STDOUT` or `STDERR`, which only comes from within the actual Linux commands themselves, but a Shell script can produce messages that behave much the same as `STDOUT` and `STDERR`; your goal as a good programmer is to keep these in agreement

-The only way to create your own pure STDOUT is with `echo`, which simply dumps the string to STDOUT
+The only way to create your own pure `STDOUT` is with `echo`, which simply dumps the string to `STDOUT`

-- `echo "message"` is an alias for `echo "message" >&1`, creating STDOUT
+- `echo "message"` is an alias for `echo "message" >&1`, creating `STDOUT`
-- `echo "message" >&2` puts that messate where we expect STDERR
+- `echo "message" >&2` puts that messate where we expect `STDERR`

 For a deeper understanding, one must learn the language Linux was written in and view Linux source itself, which is beyond our scope